bfpimentel/chuck-norris-app/README.md

 There are a lot of dependencies inside this project (at least that's what I think).
 Although, it's also a showcase project, I tried to show what are my skills using these APIs.
 Maybe the complexity was overkill to its size, but I think it was the best decision.

-Each of the features has its on [branch](https://github.com/bfpimentel/chuck-norris-app/branches) and all of them are mapped inside the issue [Feature Roadmap](https://github.com/bfpimentel/chuck-norris-app/issues/1).
+Each of the features has its on [branch](https://github.com/bfpimentel/chuck-norris-app/branches) and almost of them are mapped inside the issue [Feature Roadmap](https://github.com/bfpimentel/chuck-norris-app/issues/1).
 I followed the [**conventional**](https://www.conventionalcommits.org/en/v1.0.0/) [commits messages](https://github.com/bfpimentel/chuck-norris-app/commits/develop).

 There are no instrumentation tests since I don't know much about it and I couldn't manage to do them to be useful to the project.
-Also, I didn't want to take more than one week to finish.

 Also, my UI/UX skills are bad.